kentoh - Fotolia

-Where the information is stored will come down to a number of key factors, said Hale, including information cost, the required retention period of data, whether information is business or personal data, and whether it is business-critical.
+Where the information is stored will come down to a number of key factors, says Active Navigation’s Hale, including information cost, the required retention period of data, whether information is business or personal data, and whether it is business critical.

-"As part of a rigorous data classification and identification strategy, tiered storage is a vital backbone to the system," said Holpin.
-So, data that needs to be readily available is kept on high-performance storage, while antiquated data is automatically transferred onto lower-performance systems.
+“As part of a rigorous data classification and identification strategy, tiered storage is a vital backbone to the system,” says Holpin, meaning data that needs to be readily available is kept on high-performance storage, while antiquated data is automatically transferred onto lower-performance systems.

 “This way the system can be kept running at peak efficiency for users while still maintaining data for any compliance requirements and keeping costs at a manageable level.”

 In a few years, data classification and identification systems will use automated data provisioning, says Holpin, and this will place data management in the hands of users.

 For example, departments wanting to deploy new applications will be able to provision their own storage by using management software to assess for themselves how dependent the business is on the application, and what level of performance and availability it requires.